rbb-dev/Open-WebUI-maintenance/README.md

+# Warning. with new version of Open-WebUI, you no longer need to clean files/storage.
+OWUI now tracks the file/storage usage with a new sql table.

 # Open WebUI Maintenance Pipe

 Open WebUI deployments naturally accumulate data over time: uploaded files, chat histories, and embedded images.
 This maintenance pipe transforms an ordinary chat conversation into a full-featured operations console, letting administrators audit storage, repair corrupted data, and clean up orphaned files—all without leaving the chat interface or touching the command line.